 • Sex offender monitoring—based on sponsor parent’s address

-Every 30 seconds, a child’s identity gets stolen—FreeKick helps families avoid being part of the alarming statistics.
+Every 30 seconds, a child’s identity gets stolen—FreeKick helps families avoid being part of these alarming statistics.

 How FreeKick Works

-In addition to ID monitoring for up to two parents and six children aged 0–25, FreeKick offers another invaluable service for securing you a more stable future—automated credit building.
+In addition to ID monitoring for up to two parents and six children aged 0–25, FreeKick offers another invaluable service for securing your child a more stable future—automated credit building.

-Establishing a credit history early can bring you multiple benefits—not only does it give you time to improve your credit profile, but it also allows you to enjoy the advantages of having good credit in the future.
-FreeKick helps you build good credit from an early age, which can save you more than $200,000 over a lifetime.
+Establishing a credit history early can bring young adults multiple benefits—not only does it give them time to improve their credit profile, but it also allows them to enjoy the advantages of having good credit in the future.
+FreeKick helps build good credit for your child from an early age, which can save them more than $200,000 over their lifetime.

 1. Create an Account—Visit FreeKick.bank and choose a plan that suits your deposit requirements to activate your account

-2. Set It and Forget It—After activating the account, FreeKick takes action by creating a 12-month credit history for you.
+2. Set It and Forget It—After activating the account, FreeKick takes action by creating a 12-month credit history for your child.
 This is accomplished through a no-interest credit builder loan that gets repaid using the deposit

-3. Keep Growing—When the 12-month period comes to an end, you and your parents have the choice to either renew the account for another term or close it and receive a refund of your initial deposit
+3. Keep Growing—When the 12-month period comes to an end, you have the choice to either renew the account for another term or close it and receive a refund of your initial deposit

-The pricing options are flexible—you can choose from the following options:
+The pricing plans are flexible—you can choose from the following options:

 FDIC-Insured Deposit AmountCost